North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
+Revenue from our advertising and affiliate links goes back into our business and toward supporting communities affected by Hurricane Helene.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

 North Carolina barbecue ranks just as high as politics on the list of things you don’t want to bring up at the dinner table or among strangers.
-Slow-cooking meat and its four elements (smoke, acid, salt, and spice) aren’t unique to our state, but our version is certainly famous.

 And since there’s a lot to unpack in this post, this is how we’ve organized our approach to covering barbecue in North Carolina.

-• Fun NC BBQ Facts and Background
+• Fun NC BBQ Facts

-• North Carolina Barbecue Restaurants
+• Eastern North Carolina Barbecue Restaurants

-• Non-Traditional Defined and Restaurants
+• Non-Traditional NC Barbecue Defined (Contemporary)

 Read More: The North Carolina Bucket List

-North Carolina Barbecue Guide
+North Carolina Barbecue Facts

 Note: A lot of the background information we’ll share was sourced from Holy Smoke.
 This essential read by John Shelton Reed goes into even greater detail about North Carolina barbecue’s roots, styles, restaurants, and much more.